NajiElKotob/Awesome-Statistics-For-Data-Science/README.md

 * [How to choose the right statistical test?](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3116565/) - Barun Nayak and Avijit Hazra1
 ##### Error Estimatinos
 ##### Effect Size
+* Cohen's d is designed for comparing two groups.
+It takes the difference between two means and expresses it in standard deviation units.
+It tells you how many standard deviations lie between the two means [learn more](https://www.scribbr.com/statistics/effect-size/)

 -----
 ### Other Topics